tangowithcode/tango_with_django_2/manuscript/chapter15-rango-exercises.md

 T>
 T> Other languages will have different commenting syntax.
 HTML for example uses `<!--` to denote the start of a commented-out block of markup, and `-->` to denote the end.

-## Create and View User Profiles
+## Create and View User Profiles {#sec-ex-profiles}
 If you have swapped over to the `django-registration-redux` package [as we worked on in an earlier chapter](#chapter-redux), then users who are registering won't be asked for a website or profile image.
 Essentially, the `UserProfile` information is not being collected.
 In order to fix this issue, we'll need to change the steps that users go through when registering.
 Instead of simply redirecting users to the index page once they have successfully filled out the initial registration form, we'll redirect them to a new form to collect the additional `UserProfile` information.

-To add the UserProfile registration functionality, you need to undertake the following steps.
+To add the `UserProfile` registration functionality, you need to undertake the following steps.

 1. First, create a `profile_registration.html` template, which will display the `UserProfileForm`.
 This will need to be placed within the `rango` templates directory.
 Although it makes sense to place it in the `registration` directory, it is Rango specific; as such, it should live in the `rango` directory.
 2. Create a new `register_profile()` view in Rango's `views.py` to capture the `UserProfile` details.